 If the United States and the Soviet Union had been capable of understanding their responsibility and sensibly correlating their national interests and strivings with the rights and interests of other states and peoples, the planet today would be a much more suitable and favorable place for human life I have more than once criticized the foreign policy of the Stalinist leadership in those years.
 Not only was it incapable of reevaluating the historical logic of the interwar period, taking into account the experience and results of the war, and following a course which corresponded to the changed reality, it committed a major error in equating the victory of democracy over fascism with the victory of socialism and aiming to spread socialism throughout the world.

-By including the "nuclear component" in world politcs, and on this basis unleashing a monstrous arms race -- and here the initiator was the United States, the West -- "sufficient defense was exceeded," as the lawyers would say.
+By including the "nuclear component" in world politics, and on this basis unleashing a monstrous arms race — and here the initiator was the United States, the West — "sufficient defense was exceeded," as the lawyers would say.
 This was a fateful error.

 II.
-Churchill urged us to think "superstrategically," meaning by this the capacity to rise above the petty problems and particularities of current realities, focussing on the major trends and being guided by them.
+Churchill urged us to think "superstrategically," meaning by this the capacity to rise above the petty problems and particularities of current realities, focusing on the major trends and being guided by them.

 What are the characteristics of the world situation today?
 In thinking over the processes which we ourselves have witnessed, we are forced to conclude that humanity is at a major turning-point.
 Not only the peoples of the former USSR, but the whole world is living through this watershed situation.
 This is not just some ordinary stage of development, like many others in world history.
 This is a turning-point on a historic and worldwide scale and signifies the incipient substitution of one paradigm of civilization by another.